Extended ACL Configuration Commands Explained

 example network

-Currently, all Sections can access each other.
-You need to create an access list that allows the Sales section to access the Marketing section but does not allow to access the Production section and Development section.
+• Create an access list that allows the Sales section to access the Marketing section but denies access to the Production and Development sections.

 Understanding requirements

-Since there are four sections, we need four access lists for this requirement.
-In each access list, we will create a statement that allows a packet only if it has the allowed server's IP address in the destination address field.
+Since there are four sections, you need four access lists for this requirement.
+In each access list, create a statement that allows a packet only if the destination address matches the IP address of the allowed server.

-After creating an allowed statement, we will create a deny statement that will block a packet if it has other servers' IP address in the destination address field.
+After adding an allowed statement, create a deny statement that blocks a packet if its destination address field contains another server's IP address.

 Access lists have a default deny statement at the end.
 This statement drops all unmatched traffic.
-To deal with this default behavior, we have to create a permit statement for all allowed traffic.
+Due to this default behavior, you must create a permit statement for all allowed traffic.

-To fulfill this requirement, we need two more statements in the ACL that filter the incoming traffic from the Sales section.
-We will create the first statement to allow a packet if it has the Marketing section's IP address in the destination address field.
-We will create the second statement to deny a packet if it has an IP address of other sections in the destination address field.
+To fulfill this requirement, you need two additional statements in the ACL to filter incoming traffic from the Sales section.
+You will create the first statement to allow a packet if the Marketing section's IP address is in the destination address field.
+You will create the second statement to deny a packet if its destination address field contains an IP address from other sections.

-For the above requirements, we will create four extended ACLs.
+For the above requirements, you will create four extended ACLs.
 The following image shows the location, direction, and statements of these ACLs.

 acl location and direction